-How does grapefruit juice cause drug interactions?
+How does grapefruit juice and medication interact?

 When this enzyme is blocked, your body can't clear out the drug as it should, which means the drug can build up to dangerous levels.

 More than 50 medications are subject to a possible grapefruit juice and drug interaction.
-Drugs for blood pressure, blood clotting, and cholesterol control are among them.
+Drugs for blood pressure, blood clotting and cholesterol control are among them.
 Here's a complete list of drugs that interact with grapefruit juice.

-Other related citrus fruits may cause reactions similar to the grapefruit juice and drug interactions, depending on how much bergamottin they contain.
+Other related citrus fruits may cause reactions similar to the grapefruit and drug interactions, depending on how much bergamottin they contain.
 Seville oranges contain a significant amount of bergamottin.
 They're used to make marmalade and compote (but not orange juice) and their bergamot oil is used as the distinctive flavoring in Earl Grey and Lady Grey teas.
-Pummelos/pomelos have also been implicated in grapefruit juice and drug interactions.
+Pummelos/pomelos have also been implicated in grapefruit and drug interactions.

 Certainly there are other foods that can affect medications you're taking, but grapefruit and grapefruit juice are the biggest culprits in drug interactions.